amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 ## Why AutoQASM?

 AutoQASM provides a Pythonic developer experience for writing quantum programs.
-The working title "AutoQASM" is derived from the name of the [AutoGraph component of TensorFlow](https://www.tensorflow.org/api_docs/python/tf/autograph).
+The working title "AutoQASM" is derived from the name of the [AutoGraph module of TensorFlow](https://www.tensorflow.org/api_docs/python/tf/autograph).
 AutoQASM uses AutoGraph to construct quantum assembly (QASM) programs rather than TensorFlow graphs.

 AutoQASM is a Python library.
 It is not the same as [OpenQASM](https://openqasm.com), which is a common language for representing quantum programs.
 However, AutoQASM does support serializing quantum programs to OpenQASM, which allows the programs to interoperate with any library or service that supports OpenQASM programs, such as Amazon Braket.
 Although it is still a work in progress, the intent is that AutoQASM will support any quantum programming paradigm which falls into the OpenQASM 3.0 language scope.